kaishx/wfa/README.md

 These two extremes reveal how the strategy breaks when the filters are either too loose or too restrictive.

 The scatter plot below shows each pair’s Walk-Forward out-of-sample performance, with Max Drawdown on the x-axis and Sharpe Ratio on the y-axis.

 Each dot is one full WFA run over four years of 15-minute bars.
+The size of each dot represents its trade volume, and the colors are arbitrary (alphabetically sorted) and not representative of performance.

 ![Graphs of Pair Performance (In Sharpe) Across different ADF cutoffs](assets/graphs.png)
 *Figure 2: Compilation of 6 graphs showing Pair Performance in Sharpe against Max Drawdown.
 (Click for a higher-res view.)*